-IgG antibodies are characterized by long serum half-life, the ability to penetrate most tissues, and the capacity to trigger pro- as well as anti-inflammatory effector pathways due to the interaction of the IgG Fc-portion with both cellular and humoral immune system pathways4, 5 .
-This includes binding to the neonatal Fc-receptor (FcRn), responsible for vesicular trafficking and long half-life of most IgG subclasses, specific cell surface Fcgamma receptors (FcRs) as well as cytosolic Fc-receptors such as Trim21, and components of the complement pathway (Fig. 1) 4, 5, 6.
-Collectively, the four IgG subclasses in mice and humans show similar distinctive diversity in their capacity to trigger effector functions, such as toxin/virus neutralization, antibody or complement dependent cytotoxicity (ADCC or CDC, respectively), phagocytosis (ADCP) or the release of pro-inflammatory mediators 7.
+IgG antibodies are characterized by long serum half-life, the ability to penetrate most tissues, and the capacity to trigger pro- as well as anti-inflammatory effector pathways due to the interaction of the IgG Fc-portion with both cellular and humoral immune system pathways (Fig. 1)4, 5 .
+This includes binding to the neonatal Fc-receptor (FcRn), responsible for vesicular trafficking and long half-life of most IgG subclasses, specific cell surface Fcgamma receptors (FcRs) as well as cytosolic Fc-receptors such as Trim21, and components of the complement pathway (Fig. 1b) 4, 5, 6.
+Collectively, the four IgG subclasses in mice and humans show similar distinctive diversity in their capacity to trigger effector functions, such as toxin/virus neutralization, antibody- or complement-dependent cytotoxicity (ADCC or CDC, respectively), phagocytosis (ADCP) or the release of pro-inflammatory mediators 7.
 However, due to historical reasons, their subclass designations do not functionally match between species8.
 For example, human (h) IgG1 and hIgG3 as well as mouse (m) IgG2a or mIgG2b broadly interact with most activating FcRs and also efficiently activate complement (Fig. 2 and Table 1).
 In contrast, hIgG2 and hIgG4 and mIgG1 subclasses show more restricted binding to FcRs and complement components.
 Although this functional diversification is clearly important, it is also redundant to some extent as individuals with immunoglobulin subclass deficiencies, for example lacking IgA1 and all IgG subclasses except IgG3, seem capable of compensating with the remaining antibody repertoire with respect to overall health9, 10.

 For cytotoxic antibodies intended to delete unwanted target cells, a common strategy is to have a long half-life, optimal interaction with activating FcRs and/or the complement pathway, while diminishing binding to inhibitory FcRs.
 The hIgG1 subclass fulfils most of these requirements (Table 1) and so is the frequent choice for this therapeutic antibody class.
-This is despite the fact that several hIgG3 variants display higher activity in all functional categories. hIgG3, however, has more than 15 known allotypic variants found at different frequencies globally, presumably because of evolutionary pressures from different infectious diseases11.
+This “what?
+Choice?” is despite the fact that several hIgG3 variants display higher activity in all functional categories. hIgG3, however, has more than 15 known allotypic variants found at different frequencies globally, presumably because of evolutionary pressures from different infectious diseases11.
 Therefore, the relatively less polymorphic nature of IgG1 makes it more suitable for application in humans5, 12.

-With the introduction of immunomodulatory antibodies (both ICB and ISA) intended to induce or restrict immune stimulation without causing excessive or off-target immune activation, more complex scenarios have evolved placing other IgG subclasses, such as hIgG2 or hIgG4 centre stage.
-This In turn has led to new insights into IgG subclass biology, such as the ability for Fab arm exchange and high affinity binding to FcRI by hIgG4 and - as we will discuss later – the impact of different hIgG2 isoforms on agonistic antibody activity 13, 14.
-Moreover, accumulating evidence suggests that bone marrow derived as well as tissue resident myeloid cells, which express the most diverse sets of IgG receptors, play a major role in IgG dependent effector functions, relevant for all therapeutic antibody classes 15.
-This necessitates the adjustment of therapeutic IgG activity to various effector cells expressing different levels of both activating and inhibitory receptor systems 16, 17.
+With the introduction of immunomodulatory antibodies (both ICB and ISA) intended to induce or restrict immune stimulation without causing excessive or off-target immune activation, more complex scenarios have evolved placing other IgG subclasses, such as hIgG2 or hIgG4 center stage.
+In turn, these requirements have led to new insights into IgG subclass biology, such as the ability for Fab arm exchange and high-affinity binding to FcRI by hIgG4 and the impact of different hIgG2 isoforms on agonistic antibody activity 13, 14.
+Moreover, accumulating evidence suggests that bone marrow-derived as well as tissue-resident myeloid cells, which express the most diverse sets of IgG receptors, play a major role in IgG-dependent effector functions, relevant for all therapeutic antibody classes 15.
+This “what” necessitates the adjustment of therapeutic IgG activity to various effector cells expressing different levels of both activating and inhibitory receptor systems 16, 17.
 Of note, IgG responses occurring in vivo become further diversified by a complex set of post-translational modifications on the background of different IgG subclasses, which provides adjustment of IgG activity.
 In contrast, current therapeutic antibody preparations are designed – also for regulatory reasons - with the lowest possible level of heterogeneity.
 Thus, understanding how different IgG subclasses and their many post-translational modifications, occurring before or after IgG secretion, modulate IgG function holds great promise for optimizing therapeutic antibody activity.

 Naturally occurring posttranslational modifications